Sydney art galleries

 Art galleries in Sydney

 Sydney has an abundance of public and private art galleries throughout the city.
-In The Rocks, make sure you visit the Museum of Contemporary Art Australia, the Ken Done Gallery, commercial Aboriginal art galleries and the S.H.Ervin Gallery at Observatory Hill.
+Head to The Rocks to visit the Museum of Contemporary Art Australia, the Ken Done Gallery, commercial Aboriginal art galleries and the S.H.Ervin Gallery at Observatory Hill.

 Sydney art exhibitions